7stud/common-lisp/fiveam/fiveam-tutorial-testing-projects.md

 has a `:perform` line that works.
 I got the `:perform` line above from the `asdf` manual in the section describing the [test-op](https://asdf.common-lisp.dev/asdf/Predefined-operations-of-ASDF.html#index-test_002dop) function.

-For instance, the turtleware fiveam tutorial may work once (it didn't for me), but you certainly won't be able to run the tetsts again if you quit the repl, then restart it.
+For instance, the turtleware fiveam tutorial may work once (it didn't for me), but you won't be able to run the tetsts again if you quit the repl, then restart it.
 Why?
 In the tutorial, the author loads both "sytems" with `ql:quickload`, and thereafter changes the .asd file to add the `:perform` line.
 That means all the packages were loaded into the repl *before* the :perform line was read, therefore the `:perform` line won't have any issues with packages that don't exist.
 But,